Sarah Pochin: Local government

 Pochin entered politics as a member of the Conservative Party, representing the Willaston and Rope ward after gaining the seat from scandal-ridden Brian Silvester of UKIP in the 2015 Cheshire East Council election.
+Pochin stood as the Conservative candidate in the Bolton South East constituency at the 2017 general election, where she was defeated by incumbent Labour MP, Yasmin Qureshi.
 In the 2019 Cheshire East Council election, Pochin stood for the Bunbury ward, where she was elected.
-Pochin stood as the Conservative candidate in the Bolton South East constituency at the 2017 general election, where she was defeated by incumbent Labour MP, Yasmin Qureshi.

 In March 2020, a rift occurred between Pochin and her Conservative colleagues on the council when she accepted the position of Mayor of Cheshire East, a role offered by the governing Labour-Independent administration.
 She took over the position following Mayor Barry Burkhill's role in the Handforth Town Council incident involving Jackie Weaver.
 This decision led to her suspension and subsequent expulsion from the Conservative Group on the council, as it was seen as a breach of party rules.
 Following her expulsion, Pochin continued to serve as an independent member of the council.
 Originally slated to become mayor during the 2020/21 municipal year, she instead assumed the role in 2021/22 due to the COVID-19 pandemic, which caused the postponement of the scheduled swearing-in ceremony.

 In 2022, Pochin rejoined the Conservative Party to participate in the July–September 2022 Conservative Party leadership election.
 This move led to her suspension from the Cheshire East Independent Group, as it violated the group's rules against holding membership in political parties.